-Event held on December 5, 2013
+Event held on November 18, 2014

-Keynote Speaker, Dr. Eric Bartelink
+Keynote Speaker, Dr. Ryan Patten

-The evening event will begin with a poster session running from 5:30 to 6:30, followed by Dr. Bartelink’s keynote address and a question/answer period from 6:30 - 7:30.
-His talk is entitled“Are You What You Eat?
-Anthropological Perspectives on Diet and Health in Human Prehistory.”
-Dr. Bartelink will discuss the use of chemistry to analyze the interaction of diet and health among prehistoric California hunter-gatherers as studied through stable isotope analysis and paleopathological and nutritional stress indicators.
+The evening will begin with a faculty poster session running from 5:30 to 6:15, followed by Dr. Patten's keynote address and a question/answer period from 6:15 - 7:30.
+His talk is entitled Hunting for "Dirtbags": Why Cops Over-Police the Poor and Racial Minorities.
+Dr. Patten will discuss the "Why" of the law enforcement's discretionary time being focused on the poor and minorities.

 Please plan on attending the colloquium and join the dean's office in congratulating Dr. Patten.